thanasisn/BBand_LAP/Readme.md

 - There is a trade-of with the disk usage/wearing, especially when starting from scratch.
 - New data should be easy to be added on daily base on all levels.
 - New process and analysis should be easy to added for all data.
+- Goal to become a framework for all broadband instruments data analysis and manipulation.

 ## Documentation and usage